Some programs may have additional admission requirements.

 MS: Computer Science English Language Bridging Program: (/csse/mscs-english-language-bridging-program-1)

 Students from English speaking countries may not need to provide proof of English proficiency.
-Instead they should check with the Director of the School of Graduate Studies to obtain a waiver.
+Instead they should check with the Dean of the School of Graduate Studies to obtain a waiver.
 The students may request a waiver by submitting an acceptable justification for the waiver to:

 Dean of the School of Graduate Studies